winterfive/design-patterns/command-pattern/README.md

 ## Command Pattern

 This pattern encapsulates a request as an object.
-The request (such as "Close the garage door"), the invoker (a garage remote control), and the item the request acts on (the garage door) are all seperate objects.
+The request (such as "Close the garage door"), the invoker (a garage remote control), and the item the request acts on (the garage door) are all separate objects.
 The invoker contains a method to act on any request (setCommand()).
 This method is parameterized: it can accept any request as an object (closeGarageDoor).
 It sets or loads the invoker with a task.
 Once loaded up, the request can be completed by calling the invoker's method (such as ButtonWasPressed()) to call the execute method (shared with all